phidatahq/phidata/README.md

 Phidata is a toolkit for building Autonomous AI applications using function calling.

-Function calling enables LLMs to achieve tasks by taking an action (function call) and intelligently choosing their next step based on the response, just like how humans solve problems.
+Function calling enables LLMs to achieve tasks by taking actions (function calls) and intelligently choosing their path based on the response, just like how humans solve problems.

-## 🤔 How it works
+## 💡How it works

 - **Step 1:** Create an `Assistant`
 - **Step 2:** Add Tools (functions), Knowledge (vectordb) and Storage (database)